KnoWhiz/DeepTutorZotero/chrome/content/zotero/README_LocalhostServer.md

-# DeepTutor Localhost Server
+# DeepTutor Localhost Server Integration

-This document describes the localhost server functionality that is automatically started when DeepTutor runs.
-The server provides an API endpoint that allows external applications to send text messages to DeepTutor, which will be displayed as popups.
+This document describes the DeepTutor server integration that works with Zotero's existing HTTP server infrastructure.
+The integration provides an API endpoint that allows external applications to send text messages to DeepTutor, which will be displayed as popups.

 ## Overview

-The localhost server is a simple HTTP server that runs on port 3001 by default.
-It provides a REST API endpoint called `sendText` that accepts POST requests with text content and displays it as a popup in the DeepTutor interface.
+The DeepTutor server integration leverages Zotero's existing HTTP server infrastructure instead of creating a separate server.
+It registers custom endpoints with Zotero's server to provide text messaging functionality.

 ## Features

+- **Zotero Integration**: Uses Zotero's existing HTTP server infrastructure
-- **Automatic Startup**: The server starts automatically when DeepTutor is initialized
+- **Automatic Startup**: The integration starts automatically when DeepTutor is initialized
-- **Cross-Platform Support**: Works in Firefox/Thunderbird (XPCOM), Node.js, and browser environments
 - **Popup Display**: Shows received text in a styled popup with close functionality
 - **Health Check**: Provides a health endpoint for monitoring server status
-- **CORS Support**: Includes proper CORS headers for cross-origin requests
+- **CORS Support**: Inherits CORS support from Zotero's server implementation

+## How It Works

+1. **Server Detection**: Checks if Zotero.Server is available
+2. **Server Initialization**: Initializes Zotero's HTTP server if not already running
+3. **Endpoint Registration**: Registers custom endpoints with Zotero's server
+4. **Request Handling**: Processes incoming requests and displays popups

 ## API Endpoints

-### POST /sendText
+### POST /deeptutor/sendText

 Sends text to be displayed as a popup in DeepTutor.